Find answers to common advising questions.

 For more information please contact the Office of the Registrar at 541-737-4331.

-The Baccalaureate Core (Bacc Core) curriculum represents what the OSU faculty believe is the foundation for students' further understanding of the modern world.
 Informed by natural and social sciences, arts and humanities, the Bacc Core requires students to think critically and creatively, and to synthesize ideas and information when evaluating major societal issues.
-Importantly, the Bacc Core promotes understanding of interrelationships among disciplines in order to increase students' capacities as ethical citizens of an ever-changing world.

 Visit the OSU catalog for a list of Bacc Core Classes.

-Beginning fall 2021, students have the option to change their grading basis to S/U as long as they plan on repeating the course for a normal (A-F) grade.
+Students have the option to change their grading basis to S/U as long as they plan on repeating the course for a normal (A-F) grade.

 note